Content table

 First, let’s review why hCG is important during pregnancy.

-Importance of hCG in pregnancy
+Importance of hCG in Pregnancy

 Progesterone and hCG both play a vital role in pregnancy.
 And to confirm if you are pregnant, you must take a pregnancy test.

-When you take a pregnancy test, whether at home or the doctor’s office, it is testing for the presence of beta hCG.
+When you take a pregnancy test, whether at home or the doctor’s office, it tests for the presence of beta hCG.
 Hormones such as hCG, LH, FSH, and TSH are made up of alpha and beta subunits.
 The alpha subunits are identical for each hormone.
 Their beta subunits are what give them their unique characteristics.
 This means beta hCG is more specific.

 Beta hCG tests can be qualitative or quantitative.

-• Qualitative test– tests for the presence of hCG (think at-home urine test)
+- Qualitative test– tests for the presence of hCG (think at-home urine test)

-• Quantitative test– tests for how much hCG is present
+- Quantitative test– tests for how much hCG is present

 At-home pregnancy tests can confirm pregnancy.
 If more than 20 mIU/mL is detected, you’ll receive a positive pregnancy test.
 But only blood tests can help determine if a pregnancy is going as expected. hCG levels must be tracked and trended.
 One hCG test will not give you an accurate illustration of how your pregnancy is going.